skiadas/DataWranglingCourse/notes/databases_relational.md

 ### Normalization

 An important process in database design is that of normalization. *Normalization** is a process that aims to rewrite a database in such a way as to minimize the duplication of data values.
 This often leads to a reduced storage space, at the cost of creating possibly more tables.
+So we end up with *smaller but more tables*.

 This is done in multiple steps, via the use of so called "normal forms".

 As an example, consider a list of enrollment of students in classes.
 As a first approximation, we might have a long table that looks like this: